Skip to main content

 Synchronizing the time ensures that every node in the cluster has the same time, and prevents CIFS and Kerberos failures.

 A Network Time Protocol (NTP) server should be set up at your site.
 Beginning with ONTAP 9.5, you can set up your NTP server with symmetric authentication.
-For more information, see Managing the cluster time (cluster administrators only).
+For more information, see documentation for managing the cluster time (cluster administrators only).

 You synchronize the time across the cluster by associating the cluster with one or more NTP servers.